 What’s your best relationship tip?

-Remember mutuality.
-Not as kind of ledger, where you tick off obligations and see who is measuring up, but as a kind of remembrance of generosity and caring.
+Remember mutuality, not as a kind of ledger, where you tick off obligations and see who is measuring up, but as a kind of remembrance of generosity and caring.

 What – in your opinion – is the best way to spread happiness and fulfillment to others?